studiozeffa/typescript-training-course/notes/01-types.md

 # TypeScript Introduction

-- TypeScript adds static types to JavaScript.
+- TypeScript adds new features and static types to JavaScript.
 - It compiles down to JavaScript that can run in a variety of different target environments.
 - It also supports definition files, allowing types to be added to existing libraries without needing to modify the libraries themselves.
 - It is built and maintained by a team at Microsoft.